yamori/cidrizer/README.md

     x re-fix the package.json hack
     x remove the console.logs
 - x split into two text input fields, placeholder make it more sensical
-- error detect when effective CIDR doesn't match a CIDR block, unit test creates a custom error message
+- x error detect when effective CIDR doesn't match a CIDR block, unit test x creates a custom error message
 - returning+rendering errors
-- better style for the rendered section, clean up the page for when it first appears.
-    'clear' button returns to this state.
+- better style for the rendered section, clean up the page for when it first appears. remove the 'clear' button help section, and examples, better to hide it so it won't delete someone's work
 - highlight the provided blocks, distinguish from the filler blocks
 - Better Readme
 - bring in jquery + bootstrap as assets.